-The following frequently asked questions explain the importance of responding to the Occupational Employment and Wage Statistics Survey and why your business should participate.
+The following frequently asked questions explain the importance of responding to the Occupational Employment and Wage Statistics Report and why your business should participate.

 Index:

-- What is the OEWS Survey and what is its purpose?
+- What is the OEWS Report and what is its purpose?

 - How is this information helpful?